 All staff are provided with a macbook for loan whilst employed at the school.
 Staff have a school email account.
 Malaysia is technically advanced in the field of IT and computers, laptops and peripherals are readily available at excellent prices.
-Secondary school teachers and Primary teachers of Years 3-6 are provided with an iPad for school use.
+You will also be provided with an iPad for school use.